 So while Scorsese can tackle any subject he wants, it's still reassuring to see him back in his old milieu, the modern mob film, a genre he more or less established and with which he seems totally at home.
 Here Scorsese and screenwriter William Monahan adapt the acclaimed Hong Kong thriller Infernal Affairs, setting it in Boston, where Irish-American mobsters led by one Frank Costello (Jack Nicholson, delivering a performance for the ages) match wits with the Massachusetts State Police Department.

-Eschewing the self-conscious camerawork and high-decibel rock soundtracks that he's become famous for, Scorsese allows the actors and the script to do most of the work, along with Thelma Schoonmaker's acrobatic editing, which at many points is the real star of the show.
+Eschewing his trademark self-conscious camerawork and high decibel rock soundtracks, Scorsese allows the actors and the script to do the heavy lifting, along with Thelma Schoonmaker's acrobatic editing, which at many points is the real star of the show.

-There's violence aplenty, but it lacks the gruesomeness of other Scorsese pictures, limited mostly to quick, efficient shots to the head.
-Most of the real violence comes in the often scathingly funny dialogue (Alec Baldwin has some especially good lines), the vicious acts of betrayal that fill the film's third act, and in the general character of Frank Costello, a gleefully diabolical creature who sees his own effortless cruelty as a way of doing business.
+There's murder aplenty, but it lacks the gruesomeness of other Scorsese pictures, limited mostly to quick, efficient shots to the head.
+Most of the real violence comes in the often scathingly funny dialogue (Alec Baldwin has some especially good lines), the vicious acts of betrayal that fill the film's third act, and in the general character of Frank Costello, a gleefully diabolical creature who's adapted his inherent nastiness into a way of doing business.

-The Departed isn't quite a perfect movie – there's that messy love affair junk with a police psychiatrist that, while handled well, still feels a little contrived to start with, and Colin's motivations remain murky (why exactly is he so beholden to Frank that he's willing to risk everything, especially his unspoken political aspirations, to help out this lowlife?
-This is never satisfactorily explained) - but it's still the best American crime film I've seen in a while, and promises lots of jolts to even the most jaded moviegoer.
+The Departed isn't a perfect movie – there's that messy love affair junk with a police psychiatrist that, while handled well, still feels contrived, and Colin's motivations remain murky (why exactly is he so beholden to Frank that he's willing to risk everything, especially his unspoken political aspirations, to help out this lowlife?
+This is never satisfactorily explained).
+But it's the best American crime film I've seen in a while, and it promises lots of jolts to even the most jaded moviegoer.